fbpx

 So, please find these tips from Cologne locals to make the best of any weekend in Cologne.

-Day one in Cologne
+Day One in Cologne

 On the first day, you’ll stay more or less in Cologne city centre, around the Old Town.